-Open Access & The Rise of Predatory Publishers.
+Open Access & The Rise of Deceptive or Predatory Publishers.
 Open access publishers distribute their information with minimal or no restrictions.
 They generally operate by having the costs of publishing be covered by authors who pay a fee to have their research articles published.
 A drawback to this is the emergence of publishers that misuse the open access model.
 Instead of freely distributing information for the benefit of creating new knowledge, predatory publishers aim to make a profit off authors who are eager to pay for their research to be published.

 A researcher will become cognizant of high impact journals, research organizations, and publishers as he or she reads more literature within their field.
-However, some journals with scholarly titles may still have the attributes of a predatory publication, so let the reader beware.
+However, some journals with scholarly titles may still have the attributes of a deceptive publication, so let the reader beware.

 The best way to determine that a publication is reputable is to perform due diligence.

-Predatory publishers do not have set attributes, and 'official' lists do not exist.
+Deceptive or predatory publishers do not have set attributes, and 'official' lists do not exist.
 Consider the following ways to determine the quality and reliability of a publication in question.